PelionIoT/mbl-docs/Docs/develop_contribute_mbl/distro_development.md

 # Mbed Linux OS distribution development with mbl-tools

-The Mbed Linux OS (MBL) distribution is based on OpenEmbedded and Yocto, it supports all of the development workflows listed in the [Yocto Manuals](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html).
+The Mbed Linux OS (MBL) distribution is based on OpenEmbedded and Yocto; it supports all of the development workflows listed in the [Yocto Manuals](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html).
 MBL distribution development relies on the [`mbl-tools` repository](https://github.com/ARMmbed/mbl-tools/), and in particular `build-mbl`, to build, develop and test the distribution.

-You can use the Docker build environment's shell (interactive mode, [explained below](interactive_mode)) to perform incremental builds, use [devtool](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#ref-devtool-reference), or just call `bitbake [options] <target>`.
+You can use the Docker build environment's shell (interactive mode, [explained below](#running-build-mbl-in-interactive-mode)) to perform incremental builds, use [devtool](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#ref-devtool-reference), or just call `bitbake [options] <target>`.

 ## Requirements for mbl-tools